peterkmurphy/toytracks/design.md

 ## Entities and Relationships

 From the user stories above, we can derive the following entities for the Toys on Tracks domain.
-Please note in practice that there would be an additional Transaction entity.
-This would record the results of a transaction between a Buyer and a Seller, and would be stored in addition to a Sale entity.
-The reason for this is that the information for Buyers and Sellers – such as their addresses, emails and phone numbers - often change over their lifetime, and Transaction would provide a permanent record of their values at the time of the transaction.
-For the purpose of the project, the ER model stores the current addresses and phone numbers for Users, but do not record changes or earlier values.
-Without Transaction, it could be impossible to access this information.

-In addition, there are additional constraints on the model that need to be mentioned.
-For example, a Buyer cannot buy from themselves, or bid on items auctioned by themselves.
-Trying to mark up the prices on their own items would be both unethical and illegal.

 ### User